jianshaow/istio-mixer-adapter/README.md

 # istio-mixer-authz-adapter

-First of all, get go environment ready.
+First of all, get go environment ready, and docker, kubernetes, istio as well.

 ~~~ shell
 cd /tmp